semutamusic/Catalog_Explorer/README.md

 ## TODO

 - [x] Redesign the LOC Manager's current method of storing valid LOC codes (a HashMap String structure) into a simpler, more efficient Tree structure.
+- [ ] Add more detail to the three Catalogs
+	- [ ] The Library of Congress catalog has data from FreeLCC's Outline pages, but more detail can be added from the Text pages
+	- [ ] The Dewey Decimal System catalog only stores topics for whole numbers.
+More detail can be added from the decimal field
+	- [ ] The Classical Author catalog could store genres that the authors are associated with, as well as more recent authors (Project Gutenberg mostly lists authors from almost 100 years ago)
 - [ ] Reorganize Guess Game's result timer into a single method, possibly an animation, instead of the currently spread out structure.
 - [ ] Proofread the extensive CSVs that store the catalog data.
 Most of the information was processed using Python scripts, and contains typos or misaligned ranges, occasionally causing topics to get grouped improperly.
 - [ ] Manage de-instantiation of catalogs.
 Currently, all three catalogs are loaded into RAM when the app starts.
 It uses about 100MB of RAM, which is managable, but only instantiating the catalog currently in use would probably be better.